Tenzro Testnet is live —request testnet TNZO

 Explore the Full API

-The MCP server exposes 20 tools covering wallet operations, identity management, payments, AI models, cross-chain bridges, and verification.
+The MCP server exposes 35 tools across 11 categories covering wallet operations, identity management, payments, AI models, cross-chain bridges, staking, provider management, verification, task marketplace, agent templates, and swarm orchestration — all secured with OAuth 2.1 authentication.
 Read the complete API documentation to unlock the full power of the Tenzro Network.